CarolineChirenje/blueprint1989/docs/technical documents/Infisical-Ubuntu-Deployment.md

 | `appsettings.json` | `Infisical:EnvironmentSlug` | `prod` |
 | `appsettings.Production.json` | `Infisical:ClientId` | `df238a64-86b5-439d-a3a0-4bed86065119` |

 > **`ClientId` is an identifier, not a credential.** It cannot authenticate on its own.
-Only `ClientSecret` must be kept out of source control — it is injected via the systemd unit file.
+Only `ClientSecret` must be kept out of source control â€” it is injected via the systemd unit file.

 ---